ajdavis/yieldpoints/doc/index.rst

     >>> IOLoop.instance().start()
     key: None , result: None

-Register a timeout and wait for it later on:
+Use :class:`~yieldpoints.Timeout` to register a timeout and wait for it later
+on:

 .. doctest::